PoojaFirmware/CPrograms/Readme.md

    1. Leap program
       1. Using if and else

+# Day 5
+1. Reverse of Number
+   1. Using while loop
+   2. Without using loops, functions, recurrsions, strings

 # Programs from Exercise
 1. Accept 2 numbers, if the 1st number is greater than 2nd number then print the difference else print